-Welcome to Maitripur Mahabihar,
+Welcome to Maitripur Mahabihar in Thamel,

 Maitripur Mahabihar is situated at baha courtyard just at the south of Thamel.
 It is also known as Kwa Bahal.
 There is no exact reference about the origin of Kwa Bahal.
 The earliest dated reference of Maitripur Mahabihar comes from an inscription which dates back to Nepal Sambat 672.
 Maitripur Mahabihar is still considered as one of the most important historic and archaelogical mahabihars among 18 Mahabihars in Kathmandu.

 There is a legend that states Wakvajra, a famous Vajracharya brought Chaitya from Banares and placed it in Shigal and returned to Kwa Bahal.
 It is believed that he went into the room next to the left side of the shrine to meditate.
 During the meditation, it is believed that he vanished in that meditative state from the room.
 This room is sealed off from access but it still exists here.